This is my review of the Hampton by Hilton London Gatwick Airport hotel.

-Rob had sent me to Bordeaux to review the InterContinental Bordeaux – Le Grand Hotel – that article should run next Tuesday.
+Rob had sent me to Bordeaux to review the InterContinental Bordeaux – Le Grand Hotel.
 As I had an early morning flight, the logical conclusion was for me to have a look at the Hampton by Hilton London Gatwick Airport the night before.

 It’s so easy to find that I had problems finding it.
 Let me explain.

 I took the train from central London to Gatwick’s south terminal and then the transit to the north terminal.
 I couldn’t see any signs for the Hampton by Hilton and somehow ended up in the departure area (and decided to have my flight ticket printed as BA was having issues with their app).

 When I went back down, I finally saw signs (in between a lot of easyJet orange) pointing towards the end of the easyJet check-in.
 The hotel website could have simply said ‘follow the orange’.